Elvis Presley: From Elvis in Memphis and the International

 Presley took to the stage without introduction.
 The audience of 2,200, including many celebrities, gave him a standing ovation before he sang a note and another after his performance.
-A third followed his encore, "Can't Help Falling in Love" (a song that would be his closing number for much of his remaining life).
+A third followed his encore, "Can't Help Falling in Love" (which would be his closing number for much of his remaining life).
 At a press conference after the show, when a journalist referred to him as "The King", Presley gestured toward Fats Domino, who was taking in the scene.
 "No," Presley said, "that's the real king of rock and roll."
 The next day, Parker's negotiations with the hotel resulted in a five-year contract for Presley to play each February and August, at an annual salary of $1 million.
 Newsweek commented, "There are several unbelievable things about Elvis, but the most incredible is his staying power in a world where meteoric careers fade like shooting stars."
-Rolling Stone called Presley "supernatural, his own resurrection."
+Rolling Stone called Presley "supernatural, his own resurrection".
 In November, Presley's final non-concert film, Change of Habit, opened.
 The double album From Memphis to Vegas/From Vegas to Memphis came out the same month; the first LP consisted of live performances from the International, the second of more cuts from the American Sound sessions.
 "Suspicious Minds" reached the top of the charts—Presley's first US pop number-one in over seven years, and his last.

-Cassandra Peterson, later television's Elvira, met Presley during this period in Las Vegas, where she was working as a showgirl.
+Cassandra Peterson, later television's Elvira, met Presley during this period in Las Vegas.
 She recalled of their encounter, "He was so anti-drug when I met him.
-I mentioned to him that I smoked marijuana, and he was just appalled.
-He said, 'Don't ever do that again.
-Presley was not only deeply opposed to recreational drugs, he also rarely drank.
-Several of his family members had been alcoholics, a fate he intended to avoid.
+I mentioned to him that I smoked marijuana, and he was just appalled."
+Presley also rarely drank—several of his family members had been alcoholics, a fate he intended to avoid.